Unsubscribe

 The results were clear: all cancellations started from IP addresses assigned to Microsoft Azure data centers.
 Probably all those subscribers (with different domains) were using cloud services to manage the mail and almost surely running antivirus or antispam applications.
 Those kinds of software can deeply scan the email content, follow the contained links, and behave like real browsers.

-Working at the IP level is a possible solution, but traffic can come from data centers since many companies use proxies for their normal traffic, so an IP from Azure does not mean automatically a bot.
+Working at the IP level is a possible solution, but traffic can come from data centers as well, since many companies use proxies for their normal traffic, so an IP from Azure does not mean automatically a bot.

 Tech note